 Disruption of key facilities

-Most cyberattack since Russian crashes Ukraine has targeted key facilities, such as national gas stations, hospitals, infantry barracks, and most prominently, IT components of the infrastructure.
-Ukraine military banks hit by cyberattack have caused a major disturbance among the local citizens.
+Most cyberattacks since the Russian attacks Ukraine has targeted key facilities, such as national gas stations, hospitals, infantry barracks, and most prominently, IT components of the infrastructure.
+Ukraine military and banks hit by cyberattack have caused a major disturbance among the local citizens.
 Coupled with a shortage of essential supplies, many citizens have not been able to purchase food, water, or clean clothes for weeks.
 Keeping track of people who lost their homes or became missing throughout the war was also a particularly difficult task for the Ukraine government.
 For example, before the nuclear plant in Zaporizhzhia was captured by land troops, it was targeted by a series of micro cyberattacks that hindered recon attempts.

 Dwindling morale of soldiers and citizens